ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/Springs/Wave_Spring_Experiment/README.md

 ![Triple wave spring cased v2](https://github.com/user-attachments/assets/6c2fd217-0c8d-43fe-b5fa-61b1a7b83dd1)

 The feel of the wave spring mouse is different to the normal TPU 'spring' version but closer to the original normal spring version.
 It is easier to move lateraly without accidentaly rotating at the same time.
 Is it too easy to move?
 That would be up to the individual.
-It seemed too sensitive in 123Design but I had never used a spacemouse with that program before but it is fine with Fusion and On-shape.
+It seemed too sensitive in 123D Design but I had never used a spacemouse with that program before but it is fine with Fusion and On-shape.
 I did turn down the sensitivity through the 3DConnexion menu.

 I sized the wave spring straight from the CAD design, so the knob is at the correct height for the case.
 It would be relatively easy to create other sizes, if needed, and all the separate components are available in the design file to make your own.

 This seems to be stretching Fusion and there are notable pauses if you change any of the variables used in the design to resize individual parts of the spring.
 Feel free to experiment.

 <b>26-Aug-2025 Update</b> OK a bit of a redesign.
-Looking at the original still from the Treverse video, I thought I could create the spring using overlapping spirals and this would likely put less strain on Fusion when processing it.
+Looking at the original still from the Treverse video, I thought I could create the spring using overlapping spirals and this would likely put less strain on Fusion when processing it (a lot less strain).
 So I present version 2.

 ![spiral spring parts](https://github.com/user-attachments/assets/41c96b47-ee06-436a-b8a2-e8ad50d831b8)